 Duration: 3 hours

-Take a day trip to famous Mt.
+Take a day trip to the famous Mt.
 Fuji from Tokyo in an air-conditioned coach with a wireless internet connection.
-During the trip, a professional guide will make the trip all the more interesting by sharing with you the salient information about your destinations.
+During this excursion in Tokyo, Japan, a professional guide will make the trip all the more interesting by sharing with you the salient information about your destinations.
 You will have a stop at the fifth station of Mt.
 Fuji, where you can enjoy a panoramic view of the surrounding areas.
 A cruise on Lake Ashi offers more fantastic views to make your one-day tour complete.

 Mt Fuji Day Trip with Lake Ashi Sightseeing Cruise from Tokyo